sarah1893/notes/docs/appendix/python-coroutine.rst

 ----------

-An event loop is a scheduler to manage tasks within a program instead of operating systems.
+An event loop is a scheduler to manage tasks within a program instead of depending on operating systems.
 The following snippet shows how a simple event loop to handle socket connections asynchronously.
 The implementation concept is to append tasks into a FIFO job queue and register a *selector* when I/O operations are not ready.
 Also, a *generator* preserves the status of a task that allows it to be able to execute its remaining jobs without callback functions when I/O results are available.
 By observing how an event loop works, therefore, it